 Ceiling-height cabinets make a dramatic statement while squeezing every last drop of storage out of this room.

-Also (don’t get me wrong, granite’s great, but) the dark stained wood countertop makes me drool.
+Also (granite’s great, but) the dark stained wood countertop is a showpiece.
 It’s just exactly how you would want to wow your guests, complete with warm, under-cabinet lighting to say, “Hello!
 Look at our gorgeous and distinctive custom countertops.”

 Upper-Level Laundry Room